darkman66/Book/2015/presentations/Business logic with PostgreSQL and Python/text.md

 Compile Python under your custom directory (*—prefix* flag).
 In below example I'm ging to compile Python under */opt/py* to make sure that Python which later on I will use with PostgreSQL is not conflicting with Python that is installed with operating system.
 Custom Python also has got one significant advantage.
 If operating system (ex.
 Linux) comes with Python that is main part of system tools (ex. yum) it is always good idea to isolate Python that you're about to use with your application from system's Python.

 Please make sure to add *–enable-shared* flag during compilation.
-This option will tell Python to compile with shared librares.
+This option will tell Python to compile with shared libraries.
 Once Python libraries are compiled with shared option then any software can soft link them and use Python.

     ~/stuff/Python-2.7.10% ./configure —prefix=/opt/py –enable-shared